Goobley/DexRT/status.md

 - [x] Only allocate necessary Gamma and pops (all driven by BlockMap)
     - [ ] Preallocate and store LTE pops... they're allocated 99% of the time currently.
         - Can still update every iteration (essentially free)
-- [ ] Set mip variance limits in config file.
+- [x] Set mip variance limits in config file.
-    - Parsing logic now in
 - [x] Set mip levels in config file.
 - [x] Set max cascade in config file.
 - [x] Create sparse atmos and only keep that one on device